william-murray1204/stable-diffusion-cpp-python/README.md

 <details>
 <summary>Using Flash Attention</summary>

 Enabling flash attention reduces memory usage by at least 400 MB.
-At the moment, it is not supported when CUBLAS is enabled because the kernel implementation is missing.
+At the moment, it is not supported when CUDA (CUBLAS) is enabled because the kernel implementation is missing.

 ```bash
 CMAKE_ARGS="-DSD_FLASH_ATTN=ON" pip install stable-diffusion-cpp-python